wnse/wnse.github.io/_notes/The-Prophet-On-Laws.md

 ---
-title: The Prophet - On Crime&Punishment
+title: The Prophet - On Laws
 date: 2021-11-02
 tags:
 - Kahlil Gibran